culur/culur/packages/changesets-changelog-github/README.md

 ## ✨ Features

 This is a changelog entry generator for Github used in Changesets.
-It's basically `@changesets/changelog-github`, but the format has been modified and has some more customization.
+It's basically `@changesets/changelog-github`, but the format has been modified and has some more customization:

+- Customize message format.
+- Add emoji based on conventional commit.

 Below are some examples: